kingdevtk/Cloud-Resume/Terraform/modules/aws_ecs_fargate_service/README.md

   # Amazon ECS (Elastic Container Service) Service Terraform Module

-This module is responsible for creating and configuring an ECS service in AWS in compliance with company standards.
+This module is responsible for creating and configuring an ECS service in AWS.

 ## What does this module do?
 ----------------------------